 However, if you are thinking about using this VPN to watch 4K content, I suggest using a fast VPN that allows for a smooth streaming experience.

-If you are a Netflix, BBC iPlayer, Amazon Prime Video, or Disney+ user, you are in luck — I easily accessed all 4 platforms using Webroot WiFi Security.
+If you are a Netflix, BBC iPlayer, Amazon Prime Video, or Disney+ user, you’re in luck — we could watch all 4 platforms using Webroot WiFi Security.

 Only the US East server worked with Amazon Prime Video.
 Streaming quality can vary based on your bandwidth.

-While connected to the US East server, I was able to access titles from Disney+ without being flagged as a VPN user.
+While connected to the US East server, we were able to access titles from Disney+ without being flagged as a VPN user.

-Webroot’s VPN could not get me on Hulu or HBO Max.
+Webroot’s VPN didn’t let us watch Hulu or Max.

-Hulu tagged me as an anonymous proxy service user and closed its doors.
-HBO Max also detected that I was using a VPN and would not let me log in.
+Hulu tagged us as an anonymous proxy service user and closed its doors.
+Max also detected that we were using a VPN and didn’t let us log in.

 Speeds — Needs Massive Improvement